FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 # Easing

 Easing helps to bring animations to life.
 Without easing animations run from point A to B without speeding up or slowing down.
-This is ok, however by adding easing you can create more intersting animations.
+This is ok, however by adding easing you can create more interesting animations.

 jQuery doesn't support easing by default, however there are two options to add easing: